Homin0321/mdslider/README.md

 # Markdown Slider

-A Streamlit application to view Markdown files as a slideshow presentation.
+A Streamlit application to create, edit, and view Markdown files as a slideshow presentation.

 ## Features

-- Upload Markdown files (`.md`).
+- **File Operations**: Create a new file, upload an existing Markdown file (`.md`), and save your work.
-- View the original Markdown source in an editable text area.
+- **Live Editor**: View the original Markdown source in an editable text area.
-- View the fully rendered Markdown on a single page.
+- **Full Page View**: See the fully rendered Markdown on a single, scrollable page.
-- Present the Markdown as a slideshow with navigation controls.
+- **Slideshow Mode**: Present the Markdown as a slideshow with easy-to-use navigation controls.
-- Dynamically split slides based on various separators:
+- **Dynamic Slide Splitting**: Dynamically split slides based on various separators, which can be combined:
   - Horizontal Rules (`---`)
   - Headings (H1, H2, H3, H4)
   - Bold text (`**...**`)
   - After an image
   - By a specified number of lines
-- "Jump to" feature to quickly navigate to any slide using a generated table of contents.
+- **Quick Navigation**: Use the "Jump to" feature to quickly navigate to any slide via a generated table of contents.
-- Automatically rewrites local image paths to point to a local image server for correct display.
+- **Local Image Support**: Automatically rewrites local image paths to point to a local image server for correct display in the presentation.

 ## How to Run